Education is, by nature, interdisciplinary and integrates many fields

 The overall objective is to increase our ability to communicate with people who may or may not share our worldview about the environment.
 Specifically, we will investigate the nexus of faith, peacemaking and the environment.
 The topic is infinitely large so we can only start the conversation.
 We will ask: “How does faith inform the relationship between humans and their environment?
 How does peacemaking work in the context of the environment?
 How do people with different worldviews communicate peacefully to benefit the environment?”

-Located on Andros Island in the Bahamas, this three-week, immersion style, cross-cultural, experience is designed to learn about a new ecosystem, work with Bahamians interculturally, and design EE curriculum within an international context.
-Participants will investigate a broad spectrum of opportunities and challenges for international non-profits delivering EE to local students, and/or in conjunction with tourism.
-The tourism on Andros Island is low key compared to the more developed islands, and features an immense coral reef and a 1,000+ sq. mile national park.
-Although the stay is relatively brief, students will work with the Andros Conservancy and Trust (founded in 1999) to design place-based curriculum; learn about the relationships between NGOs, government agencies, and businesses; apply natural history skills in a different ecosystem; and investigate first hand the implications of of climate change on an island nation.
+This three-week, immersion style, cross-cultural, experience is designed to learn about a new ecosystem, work with intercultural groups, and design EE curriculum within an intercultural context.
+Participants will investigate a broad spectrum of opportunities and challenges for international and/or intercultural non-profits delivering EE to local students, and/or in conjunction with tourism.
+Although the stay is relatively brief, students will work with local organizations to design place-based curriculum; learn about the relationships between NGOs, government agencies, and businesses; apply natural history skills in a different ecosystem; and investigate first hand the implications of climate change in an intercultural perspective.
+Courses have and/or may take place in Andros, Bahamas, working with tribal groups in the southwest, the big island of Hawaii, or another suitable location with a different ecosystem from northern Indiana that includes intercultural opportunities.

 This is a study of both the theory and practice of managing the “place” for various ecological functions and human values that enhance an environmental education experience.
 Includes how land management practices need to reflect the economic/social/spiritual values of humans, and the biological functions of the ecosystems it encompasses.